Amr-Reda/feedreader/README.md

 1. download the files ,Click`"Clone in Desktop" / "Download ZIP"`.
 2. extract the files.
 3. open index.html.
-4. scroll down to show the tests results and specs.
+4. scroll down to show the tests results and specs at the bottom of the page.

 # The Contained Tests